P.O. Box 65

 The University of Helsinki is also committed to reduce its own environment load.
 The UH Center for Properties and Facilities coordinates and is responsible for the environmental actions of the university.
-In 2010 the WWF Green Office environmental management system was launched at the Viikki campus.
+The WWF Green Office environmental management system is in use at the Viikki campus.

 Helsinki University Centre for Environment, HENVI, carries out and coordinates environmental research and teaching.
 All faculties of the University of Helsinki are participating in the activities of HENVI.
 The aim of HENVI is to strengthen and enhance interdisciplinary research and teaching and to raise public awareness of important environmental issues.

 - Interdisciplinary Lectrure course and an intensive workshop course on Baltic Sea in 4. teaching period.

 - HENVI Science Days 2014: Past and Future Challenges in the Baltic Sea - Program published!